dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## ReferenceTableSpec
+## TableComparisonConfigurationSpec
-Identifies a target table from another data source (a reference table) that is compared to the current table (the parent table for this object).
+Identifies a data comparison configuration between a parent table (the compared table) and the target table from another data source (a reference table).